endoflife-date/endoflife.date/README.md

 ## API

 An API is available for integration with CI platforms.
 API documentation is available at https://endoflife.date/docs/api/.
 The API is currently in Alpha, and breaking changes can happen.
-Additional information about the API can be found on the [endoflife.date wiki](https://github.com/endoflife-date/endoflife.date/wiki/API-Documentation).

 ## License

 Licensed under the [MIT License](LICENSE).